-The recovery and or disposal of e-waste target preventing toxic substances from being released into the environment.
-Some of the substances can be recycled along with the other materials from e-waste.
-As a general principle, these hazardous components, preparations and substances must be removed either (a) in an initial treatment step, prior to further processing like shredding and mechanical separation (initial removal), for instance by disassembly of the e-waste device and manual removal; or (b)during or after subsequent processes (process-integrated removal).

 The removal prior to any further treatment is indispensable if at least one of the following conditions applies:

-Hazardous substances or components cannot be controlled in subsequent treatment processes
+Hazardous substances or components cannot be controlled in subsequent treatment processes;

-These substances or components otherwise disturb treatment processes of e-waste, fractions or materials thereof in operations of the initial or downstream operators thus scompromising the quality of the recycled materials.
+These substances or components otherwise disturb treatment processes of E-Waste, fractions or materials thereof in operations of the initial or downstream operators thus compromising the quality of the recycled materials;

-These substances or components otherwise end up in incineration or on landfill sites, which are not equipped to accept them.
+These substances or components otherwise end up in incineration or on landfill sites, which are not equipped to accept them;

 These substances or components otherwise end up in incineration or on landfill sites, even though recycling would be the environmentally better option.

 Regarding reuse and refurbishment: A used personal computer can be used by another person, without change.
 This is the most common first disposition of a personal computer.
-Another alternative is the Refurbishment and Reuse: A personal computer can be refurbished or upgrade.
+Another alternative is the Refurbishment and Reuse: A personal computer can be refurbished or upgraded.
 Component Reuse: A personal computer can be disassembled for recovery of working electronic components.

 The necessary measures for assuring environmentally sound recycling of used personal computers are, to a large degree, facility-specific.
-This is because the potential for adverse impacts on worker health and the environment is very much dependent upon the nature of the refurbishment, dismantling or materials recycling activities that are used at a particular facility.
+This is because the potential for adverse impacts on worker health and the environment is basically dependent upon the nature of the refurbishment, dismantling or materials recycling activities that are used at a particular facility.
 Similarly, the appropriate degree of governmental control and oversight is dependent upon which of these activities are engaged in, as well as the magnitude of the operations.

-The risks posed to workers and the environment at refurbishment facilities are generally quite small.
+The risks posed to workers and the environment at refurbishment facilities (depending on local definitions could be a waste management facility) are generally quite small.
 This is because used PCs are manually repaired or upgraded with great care, i.e., destructive means are not used which would make used PC components unusable and could result in the release of hazardous constituents to the workplace or surrounding environment.
 The principal environmental issues posed by refurbishment facilities relate to the adequacy of storage of PC components on site and the adequacy of off-site destinations for unusable components.

-Large refurbishment facilities should be inspected on a regular basis by the competent authority for compliance with the conditions of the facility authorisation.
+Large refurbishment facilities may be inspected on a regular basis by the competent authority for compliance with the conditions of the facility authorization.

 These facilities should maintain a financial instrument that will assure that, in the case of (1) gross mismanagement of used PCs or components or (2) closure of the facility, the facility will be properly cleaned up.